codershona/client_project/README.md

    * <b>HTML :</b> Load style tag in the ```<head>``` and load script right before ```</body>```
    * <b>CSS :</b> Only load whatever is needed and above the fold loading the media attributes, less specificity.

    * <b>JavaScript :</b> Load scripts asynchronously, defer loading of scripts, minimizing DOM manipulation and avoid long running JavaScript.
+We can now read and execute the JavaScript code.

 * **[Prefetching](https://css-tricks.com/prefetching-preloading-prebrowsing/)**